serch/gistory/README.md

 - use a libgit2 binding instead of the git cli, how much faster it is?
 - remove bundler dep
 - add yard doc
+- do not print the warning text if there were no more changes in the lock file